Back to Skills & Talents

 I’ve poked my head into my fair share of venues over the years, from bustling city brasseries to cosy village pubs.
 Each has its own quirks, its own beat.
 But that midday maelstrom, the lunch rush, that's often the real test.
 It’s where the serene venues separate themselves from the stressed-out ones.
 For Sarah, who owns The Gilded Spoon – a lovely independent spot tucked away on a busy high street – lunch service wasn’t a rhythm; it was a constant, jarring racket.
 It felt less about doing a great job and more about simply making it to closing time in one piece.

 I remember visiting The Gilded Spoon a couple of years back.
 The place had serious potential – good grub, a decent drinks list, and a spot-on location.
 But at midday?
 It was a masterclass in escalating tension.
 The second that first wave of office workers, shoppers, and local regulars hit the doors, you could feel the air thicken with unspoken worry.
 The front-of-house staff – a mix of keen young faces and a few seasoned pros – would visibly stiffen.
-Their smiles, which started out genuine, quickly became strained, plastered on as they navigated a floor that rapidly turned into a minefield of half-cleared tables and increasingly impatient customers.
+Their smiles, which started out genuine, quickly became strained, plastered on as they handled a floor that rapidly turned into a minefield of half-cleared tables and increasingly impatient customers.

 Liam, one of the younger chaps on the restaurant floor, was a bundle of nervous energy.
 He really cared, bless him.
 He’d try to recall regulars’ favourite orders, darting from table to table, a pen clutched tight, his notepad full of scribbles only he could decipher.
 But the system, or rather the lack of one, always let him down.
 Plates would clatter onto the kitchen pass, left to go cold while he frantically searched for the right table number.
 Drinks from the bar, often ordered with food, would turn up five minutes after the main course, if they weren’t completely forgotten.
 I once saw him, during a particularly brutal Tuesday, accidentally drench a customer’s menu with a glass of water – the sheer exhaustion on his face was heartbreaking.